UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 To add changes we have made to a file to the staging area through the JupyterLab, we can use the small plus sign (`+`).
 In this screenshot,
-we are adding the notebook file `eda.ipynb` to our project's staging area.
+we are adding the notebook file `eda.ipynb` to our project's staging area ("eda" stands for "Exploratory Data Analysis", and is something we often do at the beginning of our project in order to familiarize ourselves with our dataset).

 Note that because if this was the first change we ever made to this file, it would have shown up under the `Untracked` heading in the side panel,